ModusCreateOrg/azure-devops-boards-scripts/README.md

 The fields on “Feature” will be updated a few seconds after saving the “Product Backlog Item” (as soon as the pipeline finishes running).
 The user must refresh the page to see the results after the update.
 To avoid using unnecessary resources the script will run only when fields (effort, state or interation) are updated on “Product Backlog Items”.

+If you set "states_enabled=1" on variable Library it will also run the status automation based on rules stored at variable Library called "states".
+The file states.json is a template to create the json.
+(Note: You must store the json on variable Library - the file is just a template - changing the file won't work)

 ## Installing on Azure Devops